htemiz/Ottoman-Text-Super-Resolution/README.md

 `python -m DeepSR.DeepSR --modelfile models/DECUSR.py --train --scale 2
 --weightpath weights/DECUSR_2x.h5 `

-To test the algorithms, remove `--train` command parameter and include
+To perform the test for an algorithm with pre-trained weights, without re-training, remove `--train` command parameter and include

-`--testpath <path to your test files>`
+`--testpath <path to your test files> --weightpath <path to weight file(s)>`

 PLease use the appropriate weights for a particular scale.